APPLY NOW

 1

-Behind the Wheel with In Person Theory
+4 Week: Behind the Wheel Training with In-Person Theory

-Each student will receive 40 hours of In-Person ELDT Theory Classroom/Lab time and 140 hours of Behind the Wheel (BTW) Range/Public Road Training.
+Each student will receive 20 hours of In-Person ELDT Theory Classroom/Lab time and 80 hours of Behind the Wheel (BTW) Range/Public Road Training.

 *These hours may vary according to the student’s individual needs.